uriel1998/agaetr/README.md

 Special thanks to Alvin Alexander, [whose post](https://alvinalexander.com/python/python-script-read-rss-feeds-database) got me on the right track.

-## Flow and Philosophy
+### Flow and Philosophy

 Input is either a single URL or a call to the *pull* function, which pulls in configured RSS feeds.
 These can be online or static XML files, and can be pre-processed as well.

-It stores basic information about the articles in a flat database, which will eventually be upgraded to sqlite When push is called, it will pull the oldest link, deobfuscate the URL, get opengraph tags and images (if ones weren't already existant),
+When push is called, it will pull the oldest link, deobfuscate the URL, get opengraph tags and images (if ones weren't already existant), and call all functions in `out_enabled`.
-    It calls all functions in out_enabled, passing along several variables, and expects the function to set the status variable to determine if it was sent or not.
-    It passes out:

-    "${title}" "${description}" "${description2}" "${shortlink}" "${hashtags}"
-    and poster_result_code is the return code

-    (Date of sending, etc, as well as successes, will eventually be included in the db.)
+### Services Not Covered Here / Contributing

+One of the reason there are multiple different example service wrappers (and that they are written in pretty straightforward BASH scripting) is so that future users (including myself) can use them as templates or examples for other tools or new services with as little fuss as possible and without requiring a great deal of knowledge on the part of the user.

+If you create one for another service, please contact me so I can merge it in (this repository is mirrored multiple places).

+Because it's all modular, it's possible to run independent elements, or to run from the control file `agaetr.sh`.
+It's also possible to source the senders and archivers to pass additional (global) variables to them.  `hooty.sh` is an example of this.

+`agaetr_send` passes the following information to senders in these variables:

+* $title - The title of the article
+* $description - The main description of the article from the summary or OpenGraph tags.
+* $description2 - Additional description, typically used by agaetr for appending archive links, but it doesn't need to be.
+* $hashtags - what it says
+* $link - the original URL to the article
+* $imgurl - a link to an image to go with the article
+* $ALT_TEXT - alt text for the above image
+* $shortlink - the shortened link to the article

+The scripts in `out_avail` each check to see if they are sourced, and the actual sending function is the filename with `_send` appended.
+For example, the bluesky sender is `bluesky.sh`, and has a function `bluesky_send`.

+Adding your own or different senders is largely wiring those bits together.
+Examples of how limiting length is done can be seen in the senders for bluesky, mastodon, and pixelfed.

 ## 2. License